SoftwareAG/OAuth_Custom_Rest_Connector/README.md

 # OAuth Custom Rest Connector
-    This article shows how to configure keycloak server with client_credentials and then to create custom rest connector in webMethods.io to get access token without using oauth account.
+    This article shows how to create custom rest connector in webMethods.io to get access token without using the default oauth account management and how to configure keycloak server with client_credentials.

 # Usecase
 If you are integrating with Custom Cloud Rest Application and if the OAUTH Provider for your custom application generates token with considerably small expiry and there is a need to generate the access token for every session (or service execution) instead of refreshing token on expiry.
 In such cases we will need to create a Cloud Integration to get the access token instead of using default OAuth Account management of the connector.